Mass media in Cape Verde: Telecommunications

-In 2011, there were approximately 73,000 main line telephones and 500,000 mobile and cellular phones in use in Cape Verde, cellular phones was nearly one per person.
+In 2011, there were approximately 73,000 main line telephones and 500,000 mobile and cellular phones in use in Cape Verde, corresponding to an average of 1.1 phones per person.

 Television and radio

-There are three television stations in Cape Verde, one state owned (RTC - TCV) and three foreign owned, RTI Cabo Verde launched by the Portuguese-based RTI in 2005, on March 31, 2007, Record Cabo Verde, its own version was launched by the Brazilian-based Rede Record. and TIVER.
-Cape Verde has now received TV CPLP and some of its programs are broadcast, the network first aired in 2016.
-Premium channels includes the Capeverdean versions of Boom TV and Zap Cabo Verde, two channels owned by Brazil's Record.
-Other premium channels are aired in Cape Verde especially on satellite networks, they are common in hotels and villas but availability is predominantly limited, one of them is RDP África, the African version of the Portuguese radio station RDP.
+There are three television stations in Cape Verde: one state owned (RTC - TCV) and three foreign owned.
+RTI Cabo Verde was launched by the Portuguese-based RTI in 2005.
+On March 31, 2007, Cape Verde established its own version of Record, launched by the Brazilian-based Record (f.k.a.
+Rede Record).
+Later that year, a Capeverdean branch of TIVER was launched.
+Cape Verde has now received TV CPLP, which has been broadcasting programs since 2016.
+Premium channels include the Capeverdean versions of Boom TV and Zap Cabo Verde, two channels owned by Brazil's Record.
+Other premium channels are aired in Cape Verde via satellite.
+One of them is RDP África, the African version of the Portuguese radio station RDP.
+Satellite channels are common in hotels and villas, but availability is generally limited in the country.

 The media is operated by the Capeverdean News Agency (secondarily as Inforpress).

-Nationwide radio stations include RCV, RCV+, Radio Kriola, the religious station Radio Nova.
-Local radio stations include Rádio Praia, the first radio station in Cape Verde, Praia FM, the first FM station in the nation, Rádio Voz de Ponta d'Água of North Praia and Radio Morabeza in Mindelo.
+Nationwide radio stations include RCV, RCV+, Radio Kriola, and the religious station Radio Nova.
+Local radio stations include Rádio Praia, the first radio station in Cape Verde; Praia FM, the first FM station in the nation; Rádio Voz de Ponta d'Água of North Praia; and Radio Morabeza in Mindelo.

-Radio stations formerly existed included and Rádio Clube do Mindelo which later became Rádio Barlavento which existed until 1975, it was later replaced with Rádio Voz de São Vicente and became part of RCV.
+Former radio stations include Rádio Clube do Mindelo, which later became Rádio Barlavento.
+It existed until 1975, before being replaced by Rádio Voz de São Vicente and becoming part of RCV.

 Internet

-Internet providers and search providers in Cape Verde include SAPO CV and recently Google.
+Internet providers and search providers in Cape Verde include SAPO CV, and more recently, Google.